Second Sino-Japanese War: Invasion of Manchuria

+Sporadic Japanese encroachment

+From 1931 until summer 1937, the Nationalist Army under Chiang Kai-shek did little to oppose Japanese encroachment into China However, Chiang had recognized the incoming threat of a Japanese invasion, and had secretly begun war preparations since 1932, such as creating the National Defense Planning Council, recruiting German military advisors, and purchasing foreign arms.

+Chinese troops hold defensive positions in Shanghai, January 1932.

 Incessant fighting followed the Mukden Incident.
-In 1932, Chinese and Japanese troops fought the 28 January battle.
+In 1932, Chinese and Japanese troops clashed in Shanghai during the 28 January battle.
 This resulted in the demilitarization of Shanghai, which forbade the Chinese to deploy troops in their own city.
-In Manchukuo there was an ongoing campaign to pacify the Anti-Japanese Volunteer Armies that arose from widespread outrage over the policy of non-resistance to Japan.
+In Manchukuo, there was an ongoing campaign to pacify the Anti-Japanese Volunteer Armies that arose from widespread outrage over the policy of non-resistance to Japan.
 On 15 April 1932, the Chinese Soviet Republic led by the Communists declared war on Japan.

 Under Chi Shi-ying and his protégé Lo Ta-yu's leadership, the Kuomintang also established the Northeast Anti-Manchukuo and Anti-Japanese Association as well as the September 18th Alliance.
 These organizations developed an extensive underground intelligence network and coordinated anti-Japanese activities in Manchuria.

 In 1933, the Japanese attacked the Great Wall region.
 The Tanggu Truce established in its aftermath, gave Japan control of Rehe Province, as well as a demilitarized zone between the Great Wall and Beijing-Tianjin region.
 Japan aimed to create another buffer zone between Manchukuo and the Chinese Nationalist government in Nanjing.
 Japan increasingly exploited China's internal conflicts to reduce the strength of its fractious opponents.

 Even years after the Northern Expedition, the political power of the Nationalist government was limited to just the area of the Yangtze River Delta.
 Other sections of China were essentially in the hands of local Chinese warlords.
 Japan sought various Chinese collaborators and helped them establish governments friendly to Japan.
 This policy was called the Specialization of North China, more commonly known as the North China Autonomous Movement.
 The northern provinces affected by this policy were Chahar, Suiyuan, Hebei, Shanxi, and Shandong.

 This Japanese policy was most effective in the area of what is now Inner Mongolia and Hebei.
 In 1935, under Japanese pressure, China signed the He–Umezu Agreement, which forbade the KMT to conduct party operations in Hebei.
 In the same year, the Chin–Doihara Agreement was signed expelling the KMT from Chahar.

 Thus, by the end of 1935 the Chinese government had essentially abandoned northern China.
 In its place, the Japanese-backed East Hebei Autonomous Council and the Hebei–Chahar Political Council were established.
 There in the empty space of Chahar the Mongol military government was formed on 12 May 1936.
 Japan provided all the necessary military and economic aid.
 Afterwards Chinese volunteer forces continued to resist Japanese aggression in Manchuria, and Chahar and Suiyuan.